blueridgeboost/blueridgeboost.github.io/src/content/preschool.md

 <div class="col-sm-10">

-Students learn fundamental coding concepts by helping a [monkey collect bananas](https://www.codemonkey.com/courses/codemonkey-jr) on instructor-provided Chromebooks.
+Our youngest students learn fundamental coding concepts by helping a [monkey collect bananas](https://www.codemonkey.com/courses/codemonkey-jr) on instructor-provided Chromebooks.
+Students learn the basics of coding using left, right, jump up, jump left and jump right commands to guide a monkey to collect all bananas before opening a treasure chest.
+Students learn to code repetition by using loops and conditional loops.
+The course concludes with procedures.

-The classes run on 4 week-sessions and are adjusted to the pace of the student.
+The classes run on 4 week-sessions.
+Each class is 30 minutes long.
+Classes are adjusted to the pace of the student with students typically needing six sessions to complete the course.

 </div>